-Radio Settings 75 μ s is the default De-Emphasis: setting but may be manually changed here to 50 μ s, the standard for Europe and some other regions outside North America, or to None as might be required for test purposes.
+Radio Settings 75 μ s is the default De-Emphasis:, but may be changed to 50 μ s, for Europe and some other regions outside North America, or to None as may be required for test purposes.

-RDS/RBDS: sets the mode for RadioData to the North American RBDS or the European RDS standard.
-The default setting is RBDS (North America).
+RDS/RBDS: sets the RadioData mode (default) North American RBDS or to European RDS standards.

-Mod Response: refers to signal integration for the quasi-peak readout of FM peak carrier modulation.
-An FCC specification for this measurement no longer exists, but it is our recommendation to err (if necessary) on the side of caution and choose the fastest, 50μ s setting.
+Mod Response: refers to signal integration for the quasi-peak readout of FM carrier modulation.
+An FCC specification for this measurement no longer exists, but it is our recommendation to err (if necessary) on the side of caution and choose the fastest, 50μs setting.

-The Baseband Filter restricts demodulated-FM components beyond the 100kHz limit of the composite/MPX passband.
-This is especially important in ensuring accurate FM total-mod readings in the presence of the HD Radio digital signal, which is transmitted independently of the FM-deviated carrier, but can still interfere with analog measurements.
+A programmable IF Filter: attenuates demodulated FM components beyond the 100kHz limit of the composite/MPX passband.
+This is especially important in ensuring an accurate FM total-mod reading in the presence of the HD Radio digital carrier pair, which is transmitted independently, but can still interfere with analog measurements.
 Filter choices refer to the HD Radio transmission mode; Auto is our recommended choice.

-Loudness Window (Sec) settings refer to the long-term-integrated LU loudness measurement readings for all LU-loudness metering, which is the light-blue bar on these meters.
+Loudness Window (Sec): refers to the long-term-integrated LU loudness measurement readings for all LU-loudness metering, which is the light-blue bar on certain meters.
 The range is adjustable by the slider between 30 and 120 seconds.
 The BS.1770 Standard is a bit nebulous with regard to this integration; we recommend the default value of 120 seconds.

-- MPX Output The rear-panel MPX OUT BNC connector can deliver either the FM-baseband MPX signal or the 19kHz stereo Pilot tone as selected here.
-The Level (VPP): of the waveform may be adjusted between 1 and 6 volts peak-to-peak in 10mV increments. - Assignable The analog left/right and AES-digital 'assignable' line outputs are independently programmed and adjusted for output levels here, both in the same manner.
+- MPX Output The rear-panel MPX OUT BNC connector can deliver either the FM-baseband MPX signal or the 19kHz stereo Pilot Sync tone.
+The Level (VPP): of the waveform may be adjusted between 1 and 6 volts peak-to-peak in 10mV increments. - Audio Outputs The analog left/right and AES-digital 'assignable' line outputs are independently programmed and adjusted for output levels here, both in the same manner.

-The choice in each case is audio from FM, from HD1, or from any of four HD programs selected on the Now Playing Webpage as described on Page 22.
+The choice in each case is audio from FM, from HD1, or from any of four HD programs selected on the Now Playing Webpage as described on Page 21.
 'Split Mode' FM/HD1 audio is another choice for time-alignment confirmation by ear.
-Selected channels will show up here as HD2, HD3, etc., or as HDC (for example) if that selection has been set to None.
+Selected channels will show up here as HD2, HD3, etc., or as HDC (for example) if its assignment has been set to None.